 - Stories related to the utilization of Upstream resources, training, or consulting

-- Sending church stories that illustrate a sending church element
+- Sending church stories that illustrate one of the Sending Church Elements

-- Anything that pushes missiological mainstream conversation upstream
+- Any thoughtful work that pushes missiological mainstream conversations upstream

-At Upstream we seek to take a posture of learners, rather than experts who have the entire Bible and everything else figured out.
+At Upstream we try to take a posture of learners rather than experts who have church and mission figured out.
 For that reason we write in a personal tone as one practitioner to another, and we would encourage you to avoid an overly academic style.